Investing with Impact

 What is Impact Investing

 Every client at Impact Capital Strategies (ICS) has a unique set of priorities to consider when making investment decisions.
 In the past, those who wanted to align their investment with their social or environmental values had far fewer choices, most of them poor.
-That has changed with the rise of socially responsible investing, ESG, and impact investing—all of which let investors leverage the power of their investments for social good, while boosting the performance of their portfolios.
+That has changed with the rise of socially responsible investing, environmental, social and governance criteria (ESG), and impact investing—all of which let investors leverage the power of their investments for social good.

 At ICS, we specialize in several investment strategies that allow our clients to make a meaningful difference in the world while investing in their financial future.